-In 1950 Ross started producing its own 10 cwt and 25 cwt floats, followed by the Minor 5 cwt model.
-It announced the Ross Auto 25 as its own 25 cwt milk float in 1956.
+In 1956 Ross started producing its own 10 cwt and 25 cwt floats, followed by the Minor 5 cwt model.
+It also announced the Ross Auto 25 as a 25 cwt milk float.
 This compact four-wheeler was fitted with only 16 cells and had a 2.6 hp motor pushing it up to 8 mph with a full load.
 It featured a fully integrated body and cab in preference to the Rider Pram concept.
 By the 1960s this had given way to the 1 ton Beaver and the 1½ ton Major models.

 In 1970 the Major was succeeded by the Stallion with a fully enclosed glass fibre cab and available with either hinged or sliding doors.
 As well as serving as milk floats, Stallions found work as box vans, delivery vans, and site ambulances.
 Annual output of the Stallion 1980 ran to 50 or so around 1980, by which time Ross could boast it had built over 1,000 milk floats.

 In 1981 the London Borough of Bromley took a fleet of twelve as refuse collectors.
 Aside from the luxury of padded seats, these even had electrically heated windscreens to make driving safer on frosty mornings.
 Ross advertised the Stallion range as having payloads of 10 cwt to 2 tons, speed up to 20 mph and range of 10 to 50 miles depending on the size of battery.